soundwrightpro/FRUITY-NILA/README.md

 * **volume** displayed on OLED screen isn't correct - temp disabled - todo
 * **mute** and **solo** can be engaged at the same time - todo
 * Active window on OLED can't go from **Mixer** to **Playlist**, then **Channel Rack** and vice versa.
 Something is wrong with, script Image-Line is aware of the problem.
 Currently awaiting response - todo
+* When a track/channel name is longer than 8 characters on the mixer/channel, an automatic shortening is applied to the name.
+The colon and/or space for "M:" or "C:" may disappear.
+This is unavoidable.

 ## Installation